goldfishdev/Draw13/docs/index.md

 Everything in this project is coded entirely in DOS using tools released before 1994.
 Why?
 Because it's fun.

+These docs aren't updated often, so the repository is probably ahead of what's here.

 See [Getting Started](getting_started.md) to install Turbo C and the library.
 See [Tutorial 1](tutorials/tutorial1.md) for a basic project setup tutorial.